brettimus/super-hearts/README.md

 ### fan
 `Boolean`

-If true, hearts are spewed in a circular, fanning pattern.
+If true, heart animations are staggered, which lends itself to a fanning pattern.

 Default is `false`.